Codebrahma/cbweb/posts/lossless-icons/2016-07-21-Meteor-Publications-and-Subscriptions.md

 description: >-
   Meteor Publications and Subscriptions
 author: Tarun Batra
+link: /meteor-publications-and-subscriptions
+category:
+- Meteor
 tags:
 - Meteor development
 ---

-[Meteor][1] is a full-stack JavaScript platform, in fact the [11th most popular][2] JavaScript project on GitHub at the time of writing.
+[Meteor](https://www.meteor.com/) is a full-stack JavaScript platform, in fact the [11th most popular](http://stats.js.org/) JavaScript project on GitHub at the time of writing.
 What makes Meteor so disruptive is the mode of data communication between server and client.
-It's not [RESTful][3] but instead, Meteor uses Publish Subscribe pattern to communicate data between server and client.
-The protocol used for this communication is Distributed Data Protocol (DDP), which is built in-house by The [Meteor Development Group (MDG)][4], the startup behind Meteor.
+It's not [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) but instead, Meteor uses Publish Subscribe pattern to communicate data between server and client.
+The protocol used for this communication is Distributed Data Protocol (DDP), which is built in-house by The [Meteor Development Group (MDG)](https://www.meteor.com/company), the startup behind Meteor.

 In this chapter specifically, we're going to talk about meteor **publications** and **subscriptions**, and to explain these interwoven concepts, we're going to use them in various scenarios and analyze their results using 3rd party tools to achieve a better understanding of how Meteor publications and subscriptions work and the ways we can use them.